ansys/scade-ps/doc/source/user-guide/default-notes.rst

 the model.
 They may sometimes be propagated to generated code.

 The policy for creating notes is governed by a ``.aty`` configuration file.
 This file may include instructions to automatically create default notes whenever new model elements are created.

-If this policy is defined / modified for an already-existing project, SCADE does not retroactively create notes for pre-existing model elements.
+However, if this policy is defined / modified for an already-existing project, SCADE does not retroactively create notes for pre-existing model elements.

 ..
 Note::